Biden finds a new friend in Vietnam as American CEOs look for alternatives to Chinese factories

 After talking with Trung, Sullivan walked back to his office and decided after consulting with his team to issue a letter to the Vietnamese government proposing that the two countries take their trade and diplomatic relations to the highest possible level, according to an administration official who insisted on anonymity to discuss the details.

-Sullivan picked the issue back up on July 13 while traveling with Biden in Helsinki, speaking by phone with Nguyễn Phú Trọng, the general secretary of the Communist Party of Vietnam.
+Sullivan picked the issue back up on July 13 while traveling with Biden in Helsinki, speaking by phone with Trọng, the general secretary of the Communist Party of Vietnam.

-At a fundraiser in Maine a few weeks later, Biden went public with the deal to a group of donors assembled in a barn.
+At a fundraiser at a barn in Maine a few weeks later, Biden went public with the deal.

 “I’ve gotten a call from the head of Vietnam, desperately wants to meet me when I go to the G20,” Biden said.
 “He wants to elevate us to a major partner, along with Russia and China.
 What do you think that’s about?”